seohsirk/next-supabase-ai-template/README.md

 npx shadcn-ui@latest add button --path=packages/src/ui/shadcn
 ```

 We pass the `--path` flag to specify the path where the component should be installed.
+You may need to adjust the path based on your project structure.